Lemon-Markets-Perp/lemon-markets/README.md

-# 🍋 Lemon Perp - Decentralized Perpetual Futures Trading Platform
+# 🍋 Lemon Markets - Decentralized Perpetual Futures Trading Platform

 A next-generation decentralized trading platform offering unlimited markets with up to 100x leverage.
 Trade any asset class from crypto to traditional markets with our innovative perpetual futures protocol.